 For this reason, the most obvious symptoms of pregnancy do not appear until after embryo implantation, in the fourth week, when there is an increase in hormones.

 However, some women may notice some early symptoms related to an incipient pregnancy, which we will discuss throughout this article.

 Provided below is an index with the 6 points we are going to expand on in this article.

-- Abdominal bloating: Due to hormonal changes, it is not uncommon for the abdominal area to become swollen, since estrogen causes fluid retention.
+- Abdominal bloating: due to hormonal changes, it is not uncommon for the abdominal area to become swollen, since estrogen causes fluid retention.

 - Frequent urination: During the early stages of pregnancy, estrogen and progesterone levels increase.
-The hCG hormone, which is used to detect pregnancy, is also responsible for increasing the blood flow to the pelvic region and, thus, for the constant urge to urinate during early pregnancy.
+The hCG hormone, which is used to detect pregnancy, is also responsible for increasing the blood flow to the pelvic region and the constant urge to urinate during early pregnancy.
 Later, during the last trimester of pregnancy, it will be caused by the size of the uterus, which puts pressure on the bladder.

 - A rise in the basal body temperature: During pregnancy, the basal body temperature increases by at least one degree.